strvcom/create-strv-app/README.md

 ## Ideas

 The project is aimed to be easily extendible.
-So if you have any idea how to improve it, don't hesistate to open an issue to improve the developer experience for the whole team.
+So if you have any idea how to improve it, don't hesitate to open an issue to improve the developer experience for the whole team.

 ## Contribute